alexandros301/modular_synthesizer/README.md

 This is a work in progress.
 A modular synthesizer based on Pure Data, Teensy (programmed in the Arduino language) and Odroid.

+12th of January 2015:
+Checked CPU with top and Xorg is getting most of it, so additive synthesis with many instances of one oscillator, without the GUI, will probably work.
+Connecting two pins of an output shift register, to one pin of an input shift register (with diodes) acts a bit strangely, the second connection doesn't go through the first time...

 8th of January 2015:
 Having the synth patched before booting doesn't seem to work as expected, have to impove it.
 Additive synthesis with many instances of one oscillator works, but looks like a lot of work for the Odroid as I was getting drop outs.
 Have to check the CPU with top...